iterative/dvc.org/static/docs/get-started/example-versioning.md

 In this example our focus was on giving you a hands-on experience on ML models and data sets versioning.
 We specifically focused on `dvc add` and `dvc checkout` commands.
-Here we would like to outline some next topics and ideas you would be interested to try to learn more about DVC and it makes managing ML projects simpler.
+Here we would like to outline some next topics and ideas you would be interested to try to learn more about DVC and how it makes managing ML projects simpler.

 First of all, you should have probably noticed that the script that trains a model is written in a monolithic way.
 It runs the `save_bottleneck_feature`